NKID00/SkipStartup/README.md

 - Most of the game logics is written in the `DDLC.dll`.

 - The desktop environment in DDLC+ is divided into many `RenpyLauncher.LauncherApp`s and is managed by the class `RenpyLauncher.LauncherMain`.
 These apps will be loaded at start but only be switched to when necessary (and only one app can be switched to at once).
-This mod let the game switches to the `BiosApp`, `StartupApp` and `LoginApp` but does not run its normal sequence, then switches directly into the `DesktopApp`.
+This mod let the game switches to the `RenpyLauncher.BiosApp`, `RenpyLauncher.StartupApp` and `RenpyLauncher.LoginApp` but does not run its normal sequence, then switches directly into the `RenpyLauncher.DesktopApp`.
 I haven't figured out which part of the game controls the initial progress bar yet.

 ## License